rhasspy/rhasspy-junior/README.md

 ### climate

-turn on the hvac
+turn on the ecobee
-turn off hvac
+turn off ecobee
-set hvac preset to eco
+set ecobee preset to eco
-set hvac temperature to 30
+set ecobee temperature to 30

 ### fan